Keeping theTradition with Imported European Lineages ~ 28 Yrs Breeding Experience

 We sell all puppies initially with limited registration.
 To get full registration, the puppy must pass its preliminary health tests or eyes, heart, hips and elbows at over 12 months of age.
 If passed, then a $500 fee is due to the breeder / seller and then the owner / buyer and seller submit an AKC status change form to the AKC to change the status to unlimited registration ($25 AKC fee) so that it's offspring can be registered.
 We do it this way so that puppies that do not pass their initial preliminary health testing cannot have offspring registered and to be fair to buyers who only pay the additional unlimited breeding fee if their puppy earns it, not when they buy the puppy at eight weeks old and it is required by OFA to be 12 to 24 months old for testing.

-Litter sizes have been 7 to 11 and whelping and lactation is easy for these girls.
+This has been a very healthy and fertile line of AKC Cocker Spaniels and we want to keep a good thing going!
+Litter sizes have been 7 to 11 and whelping and lactation has been easy for these girls.
 Health testing includes hips, patellas, eyes and heart and Paw Print Genetics diagnostic testing.
-We take into consideration the AKC American Cocker Spaniel breed standard, but we breed for the traditional looks Cockers had decades ago with slightly longer backs, lower tail set/rump, correct ear set, and more elegant and refined facial features.
+We take into consideration the AKC American Cocker Spaniel breed standard, but we breed for average size and the traditional looks Cockers had decades ago with slightly longer backs, lower tail set/rump, correct ear set, and more elegant and refined facial features.
 The puppies have nice, even temperaments, tight eyelids, beautiful heads, average amount of coat that is easier to maintain and adult weights of 24 to 29 pounds.

 Puppies are picked in order of date contacted the day you take your puppy home.
 This is because we want you to know the veterinary exam results before you pick your puppy!
 Prior to that you can visit the puppies anytime by appointment.